-If you’re like me you like to know basic statistics that help you understand the bigger picture.
-The emphasis in many cultures is on big fast results but the feedback from research and from successful lifestyles that manage weight well is that small and slow results are better than big and fast.
+If you’re like me, you like to know basic statistics that help you understand the bigger picture.
+Many cultures emphasize big, fast results, but the feedback from research and from successful lifestyles that manage weight well is that small and slow results are better than big and fast.

-so I thought I would record this stat and how I worked it out because it gives a simple insight into the bigger picture involved in longer term weight management and the benefit of physical activity to our daily lives.
+So, I thought I would record this stat and how I worked it out because it gives a simple insight into the bigger picture of longer-term weight management and the benefits of physical activity to our daily lives.

-I was told once that if you want a simple measure for how many calories you’ve burned then one rule is that for every mile you cover you burn 100 calories.
-This isn’t exactly true because if you check the stats on this it more like 100 calories +10% or -10% depending on various factors but it is a stat you can use to make general assumptions.
-Unless you want to be totally exact therefore you can say that no matter whether you run, jog or walk the mile you will burn about 100 kcals because that’s the energy needed for a human to move itself across the ground over 1 mile.
+I was told once that if you want a simple measure of how many calories you’ve burned, then one rule is that for every mile you cover, you burn 100 calories.
+This isn’t exactly true because if you check the stats on this, it is more like 100 calories, +10% or -10%, depending on various factors, but it is a stat you can use to make general assumptions.
+Unless you want to be exact, therefore, you can say that no matter whether you run, jog or walk the mile, you will burn about 100 kcals because that’s the energy needed for a human to move across the ground over 1 mile.

-- First you need to know how many calories there are in 1kg of Fat.
-The answer is approximately 9,000 kcals because 1g of fat contains 9kcals multiply this by 1,000 to get your answer.
+- First, you must know how many calories there are in 1kg of Fat.
+The answer is approximately 9,000 kcals because 1g of fat contains 9 kcals.
+Multiply this by 1,000 to get your answer.

 - So how many kilos of fat are in 36.5000 kcals?
 The maths is simply 36,500 / 9,000 kcals = 4.04 kilograms.